 With thanks to Professor Lewis Wolpert, CBE, FRS

-Humanist Perspectives 2 (BHA) contains a more concise version of this perspective.
-It also contains many other sections designed for easy photocopying and much useful information for teachers.
-Buy it here.
+Humanism for Schools contains this and other topics designed for easy photocopying and much useful information for teachers.

 What is Humanism? by the Humanist Philosophers’ Group (2002) (BHA)